 * Click here for rating key

-Zingerman's Roadhouse Restaurant Review: The original Zingerman’s Deli has grown to encompass a café next door as well as a bakery and a cheesemaking facility at other locations.
+Zingerman's Roadhouse Restaurant Review: The original Zingerman’s Deli has grown to encompass a café next door as well as a bakery and a cheese-making facility at other locations.
 But for a sit-down dinner (though you can drive through and order from the vintage Airstream close by), the best option is Zingerman's Roadhouse, where chef Alex Young presides.
-Young crafts a menu of classic dishes such as macaroni and cheese, green bean and wild mushroom casserole (complete with a homemade onion ring garnish), and fried chicken.
+Young crafts a menu of classic dishes such as fried chicken, macaroni and cheese, and green bean and wild mushroom casserole (complete with a homemade onion ring garnish).
 Young is also big on ancient grains like farro.
-Of note as well are the crab cakes, Carolina barbecue and corndogs.
+Consider the crab cakes, Carolina barbecue and corndogs, too.
 Young oversees the nearby farm, which is the source of much of the produce and even the meat the restaurant serves.
 Traditional American cocktails are revived in the same manner as the food.
+Enjoy brunch items like huevos rancheros, Zingerman's famous corned beef hash, and Penn-Dutch scrapple: griddled pork and cornmeal with scrambled eggs served with a choice of toast and a side of syrup.
 The neon Zingerman's Roadhouse sign above the restaurant was created by Ann Arbor artist Mark Chalou, aka Mr. Neon, who used antique, hand-drawn glass tubes made in Detroit in 1953 by the Eureka Neon Company.
-It is just one more of the endless telling details that make any Zingerman’s outpost unique.
+It is just one more of the telling details that make any Zingerman’s outpost unique.